eddiethedean/mock-spark/PYSPARK_FEATURE_GAP_REPORT.md

 ## Conclusion

-Mock-spark provides excellent coverage of core PySpark functionality, with approximately **95-98% feature parity** for typical DataFrame and SQL operations.
+Mock-spark provides excellent coverage of core PySpark functionality, with approximately **95-98% feature parity** for typical DataFrame and SQL operations across PySpark 3.0-3.5.
 Version 2.6.0 represents a major milestone with **100% PySpark 3.2 API compatibility** achieved through the implementation of 46 new functions.

 ### Major Achievements in v2.6.0